bhavykhatri/Operating-System/Assignment2/README.md

       - if flag is O_CREAT then find the free file descriptor and point it towards the file object.
       - Also using file system interface create an inode and point inode of file descriptor object towards it.

+2. `read`
+  - It basically reads bytes from the file into buffer.
+  - arguments: file descriptor, buffer and no of bytes to read.
+  - returns how many bytes are returned successfully
+  - Check if there is an inode on a file descriptor and then call function from file system to read into buffer.

+3. `dup`
+  - It creates a copy of file descriptor by finding the first unused file descriptor and pointing file object of previous one towards it.
+  - arguments: old file descriptor
+  - returns 1 on success 0 otherwise

+4. `pipe`
+  - Implementation includes 3 functions for creating a pipe object, reading from pipe buffer into buffer and writing from buffer into pipe buffer.
 ## References
 Since readme doesn't include inuition of the concepts, please refer to the book OS: Three easy pieces book for understanding system calls in more detail.